 The ovary-specific proteome

-The main function of the ovary, a paired organ forming a major component of the female genital system, is to produce and deliver mature oocytes and produce hormones needed for female reproduction.
-There are approximately 40000 primary oocytes (germ cells), arrested in prophase, at female puberty and from these only some 400 undergo complete meiosis and develop into secondary oocytes.
+The main function of the ovary, a paired organ forming a major component of the female genital system, is to produce and release mature oocytes and produce hormones needed for female reproduction.
+There are approximately 40,000 primary oocytes (germ cells) arrested in prophase at female puberty and from these, only some 400 undergo complete meiosis and develop into secondary oocytes.
 The main constituents of adult ovaries are hormone producing ovarian stromal cells.
-The transcriptome analysis shows that 66% (n=12925) of all human proteins (n=19613) are expressed in the ovary and 128 of these genes show an elevated expression in ovary compared to other tissue types.
+Transcriptome analysis shows that 73% (n=14387) of all human proteins (n=19670) are expressed in the ovary and 173 of these genes show an elevated expression in ovary compared to other tissue types.

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in ovary as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in ovary as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in ovary as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in ovary.

 Table 2.
 The 2 genes with enriched expression in ovary.
 "Tissue distribution" describes the transcript detection (NX≥1) in ovary as well as in all other tissues. "mRNA (tissue)" shows the transcript level in ovary as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in ovary and the tissue with second highest expression level.

 In-depth analysis of the elevated genes in ovary using antibody-based protein profiling allowed us to visualize where these proteins are expressed within the ovary including follicular cells and stromal cells.